-The summer of 2020 will present students with unprecedented amounts of free time in the absence of camps, summer jobs, and other activities.
-To fill that idle time, many families are beginning to look ahead towards the fall exams, prompting the question, “How early should students begin preparing for ACT or SAT?”
+As students begin to settle into the summer break, many families are also beginning to look ahead towards the fall exams, prompting the question, “How early should students begin preparing for ACT or SAT?”
 As with many such questions, there is no single correct answer.
 I would encourage those families to weigh several factors including the student’s goals, abilities, and schedule in making the right choice for them.

-It is also worth considering a student’s academic proficiency, especially in math, prior to planning their first official exam.
-Although much of the content tested on the exam will be familiar to most students, some of the content covered on the exams will align with the material covered during students' junior years.
-Nonetheless, students can still use this time to prepare by reviewing content and familiarizing themselves with the structure of the tests.
-While both the ACT and SAT are academic in nature, the format in which the content is presented is unique to each exam - this means that students can continue to grow their scores even if they have not mastered all of the content!
+It is also worth considering a student’s current academic level, especially in math, prior to planning their first official exam.
+Although much of the content tested on the exams will be familiar to most students, some of the content will align with the material covered during students' junior years.
+Nonetheless, students can still prepare by reviewing content and familiarizing themselves with the structure of the tests.
+While both the ACT and SAT are academic in nature, the format in which the content is presented is unique to each exam — this means that students can continue to grow their scores even if they have not mastered all of the content!

 Stay ahead of the curve.
 Receive study tips, test taking strategies, and exam news directly to your inbox.